 Applicants must send all documents by SLS.
 Once the Embassy receives your documentation, your application will be reviewed, and you will be scheduled for an interview.
 All non-English documents must include an English translation.

 The boarding foil will be valid for no more than 30 days, single entry.
 Applicants will not be issued a boarding foil on the day of the interview.
-Normally it will be delivered within a week via DHL courier service.
+Normally it will be delivered within a week via SLS courier service.